 Residential builders must have good spatial skills that allow them to interpret two-dimensional plans into three-dimensional structures.
 They must estimate costs, materials and timelines for projects.
 As project managers, residential builders have excellent people skills that allow them to successfully communicate with clients, crews and other building professionals.
 Spanish language skills can be very helpful for construction management professionals.

 Career and Economic Outlook

-The short-term career outlook for all construction managers, is tied closely to economic circumstances, local population level and the housing market, according to the U.S. Bureau of Labor Statistics.
-The BLS reports, however, that employment of construction managers is expected to grow 5% from 2014 to 2024, which is about the national average for all occupations.
-Based on May 2015 statistics from the BLS, construction managers earned a median salary of $87,400, while those specializing in residential building construction earned a median annual salary of $78,010.
+The short-term career outlook for all construction managers is tied closely to economic circumstances, local population level and the housing market, according to the U.S. Bureau of Labor Statistics.
+The BLS reports, however, that employment of construction managers is expected to grow 11% from 2016 to 2026, which is faster than the national average for all occupations.
+Based on May 2017 statistics from the BLS, construction managers earned a median salary of $91,370, while those specializing in residential building construction earned a median annual salary of $84,620.